 Child Protection and Multi-agency working – to ensure

-• Child protection referrals are made by the SLP or a deputy SLP in line with NSCP procedures and the Nursery’s policy.
+- Child protection referrals are made by the SLP or deputy SLP in line with NSCP procedures and the Nursery’s policy.

-• A Child Protection Transfer document is requested when a child joins from another setting.
+- A safeguarding Transfer document is requested when a child joins from another setting.

 Safer working practice